fmrtl73/px/fio/k8s/benchmarks/README.md

 ### Setup

+Hostpath is used as the baseline for the tests.
+It is configured to use /data as the path.
+You will need to create a /data folder mounted on the same type of drive used by Portworx in order to have a fair comparison of performance between the two.
+This folder should exist on all worker nodes where the test may run.

 Before you start, if you want to test secure storage class performance make sure you have a functioning Portworx cluster and configure it for encryption:
 ```
 kubectl -n portworx create secret generic px-vol-encryption \